Yang-Mills heat flow on gauged holomorphic maps: Sobolev spaces

-Here each of the arrows is an isomorphism with constants $\leq c_K$ - we get the middle arrow from the induction hypothesis. \end{proof} Reversing the order of space and time co-ordinates lets us define the space $H^r(C^0)$ for any $r$. \begin{definition} For any $r$, $H^r(C^0):=C^0(X,H^r([0,T],E))$.
+Here each of the arrows is an isomorphism with constants $\leq c_\kappa$, and the middle arrow comes from the induction hypothesis. \end{proof} Reversing the order of space and time co-ordinates lets us define the space $H^r(C^0)$ for any $r$. \begin{definition} For any $r$, $H^r(C^0):=C^0(\Sig,H^r([0,T],E))$.
 It is the space of continuous sections of $H^r([0,T],E)$.
 Its norm is given by

 \end{definition} This space satisfies the following properties: for any $r$, there is an inclusion